 Regarding “respecting each other” that clearly excludes anything written by Bart, Anna and Ven no matter how rude, disrespectful and offensive it may be.

-Regarding conduct and the points highlighted in the Social Media policy, it excludes uploading a pornographic video of yourself to Instagram full frontal including showing your face, even though you work in recruitment and as cabin crew.
-You’ll have to read the next chapter of my blog to see what I mean by that!
+Regarding conduct and the points highlighted in the Social Media policy, it excludes uploading a pornographic video of yourself to Instagram full frontal including your face, even though you work in recruitment and also fly.
+You’ll understand when you read the next chapter.

-The video I’m referring to was widely shared around the company.
-The employee concerned who was on my flight to Atlanta is still employed.
+The video clip I’m referring to was widely shared around the company.
+The employee in question was on my flight with Bart.

-It also excludes replaying a “pornographic video” on your iPad in full view of anyone who may want to watch it.
+It also excludes replaying a “pornographic video” on your iPad in full view of anyone who wants to watch it.
 I’m referring to the cartoon I sent to T and Ven on the bus to the airport in Atlanta.

 Everything I did in my own time and during my flights to Tel Aviv to try to help make this route a success stood for absolutely nothing.
 Just like my thirty years with the company.
-The Head of Cabin Crew basically said that in the outcome of my appeal.
+The Head of Department basically says that in the outcome of my appeal.

-This is why I occasionally wrote a more detailed performance review on cabin crew with whom I worked.
+In recent years within this company I never received thanks or even an acknowledgement when I dealt with something well.
+This is why I occasionally wrote a more detailed performance review on flying staff with whom I worked.
 I felt when someone worked hard and had done their very best it deserved to be recognised.

 I hoped it would make them feel valued and help with their development and future promotion.